|Class Times||Tuesday and Thursday, 3:30 to 4:50pm|

 The course takes the perspective of the ‘technical co-founder’ of a computing startup.
 Being a technical co-founder requires, beyond computer science and programming chops, a diverse set of other skills and perspectives.

 - The Lean Startup: A specific set of concepts, framework, theory and methodology to be applied to sort through product-market-fit, to help the entrepreneur steer the early work on a path to commercial success.
 While the Lean Startup framework is not the only one around, it is at present well respected among the computing related startup community.
+Not all students think of themselves as Entrepreneurs.
+The experience of this course will allow them to get a better sense of this and experience in a way what it would be like to pursue this direction.

 - On the ground experience: Central to the way this course works is that all students will be applying what they learn directly to the validation of a real product.
 In fact they will do this twice.
 Once, quickly, working on a specific product idea we supply.
 And then we will go through the whole lean startup process a second time, more gradually, on a product or business concept of their own devising.